-Despite external challenges, we managed to outperform our plans for last year, particularly in our nonlife business, a strategic area where we achieved a 15% growth in 2022.
-Despite the current difficult market situation that also affects our customers, the strategic measures we took led to a considerable increase in the number of policies in our focus products.
+Despite external challenges, we managed to outperform our plans for last year, particularly in our non-life business, a strategic area where we achieved a ~ 20% growth in 2024.
+This growth is largely attributable to our focus products, corporate property and liability, technical insurance, MTPL, household and accident insurance.
+At the same time, it can be said that we were able to grow in all active business lines in property insurance.